timeteam/timeteam.github.io/_posts/Non_fiction/2018-12-10-a-mind-at-play.md

 This biography of Claude Shannon makes him seem a lot like Paul Dirac.
 A true eccentric genius.
 Contemporary of Johnny von Neumann, Alan Turing et al, who all knew one another.

+As most readers would want, the book has a much stronger focus on Shannon's research than on Shannon himself.
+And when the authors do focus on Shannon, it is most often on career and idiosyncracies (eg his enthusiasm for unicycle riding and juggling).
+It is only late in the book that we suddenly discover that Shannon now has two children.
+Probably there will be another biography one day that filles some of these gaps.
+This one will do me though - lots of people have children, but not many lay the foundations for information science.

 Shannon defined channel capacity - bits per second and demonstrated the relationship between capacity, bandwidth and signal to noise ratio, a relationship to which engineers are beholden to.

 But to me this might have been Shannon's great contribution in a nutshell: